Human brain has remained the same for the last 60 000 years.

 To describe the repetition of another’s gestures, expressions or actions there is a saying “aping”.
-The saying describes – in us humans – well a characteristic that is not always thought of as part or our long evolution.
+The saying describes – in us humans – well a characteristic that is not always thought of as a part of our long evolution history.

 You may know that the human brain has remained unchanged for at least the last 60,000 years.
 And this is so despite the fact that the brain has been thought to be a superclastic system.

 By studying and comparing humans and chimpanzees, it has been possible to deduce and elucidate the existence of so-called mirror cells ( or neurons ) and a complete mirror system in our brain.
 Mammals mirror the actions of others in their own brains.
 This mirroring system allows empathy.
 It also guides us to behave like others.
 Think of this: why will you very likely yawn if someone in the room does so first!

 The unconscious pattern of behavior is a significant factor in, for example, why the media is filled with similar stimuli.
 The messages are drowned in to the similarity of each other.
 Nothing stands out, an environment is born.
 The situation is the same whether the environment is electronic media or a magazine opening or a movie commercial break.
 And with this matter, e.g. us communication designers are set to struggle.